lonejack/zfkc/README.md

 - application/views/scripts/kc/*
 - application/configs/KcConfig.ini

 The rest of the code regards the "demo site".
-Whenever you want to download and test this project is neccessary to include also the zend framework library(not included here):
+Whenever you want to download and test this project remember that is neccessary to include also the zend framework library(not included here):

 - library/Zend